2023 AMC 10A Problems

 8.

-Barb the baker has developed a new temperature scale for her bakery called the Breadus scale, which is a linear function of the Fahrenheit scale.
-Bread rises at degrees Fahrenheit, which is degrees on the Breadus scale.
-Bread is baked at degrees Fahrenheit, which is degrees on the Breadus scale.
-Bread is done when its internal temperature is degrees Fahrenheit.
-What is this in degrees on the Breadus scale?
+Barb the baker creates a new temperature system for baking bread, Breadus, which is linearly based on Fahrenheit.
+Bread rises at which is on the Breadus scale.
+Bread bakes at which is on the Breadus scale.
+Bread is done when its internal temperature is What is this temperature on the Breadus scale?

 Answer: D